 Yes, wood chippers are able to shred large amounts of paper.
 This task can be otherwise very tedious if you use a traditional paper shredder.
 However, it’s important you set the control box on the chipper to ‘small’ or ‘fine’ prior to operation.

 Although wood chippers can shred through some pieces of plastic, it isn’t recommended to put any type through your machine.
 Bigger pieces of plastic can harm wood chippers and increase the chance of a blockage.
 Since heavier plastics cannot be shredded finely, it’s likely to be expelled from the chipper at high speeds and left with ragged edges that can easily cut someone.

 Although it may sound like a great plan, putting your old tires through a wood chipper is not a good idea.
 Most tires have steel belts placed inside them which can cause serious, immediate problems to wood chippers.
 Feeding a tire through a chipper is a great way to dull blades and break the machine.

-Subscribe to the iSeekplant flapping mouth blog for the latest industry, project and DIY info!
+Subscribe to the iseekplant Constructionsht blog for the latest industry, project and DIY info!